Valley of the Dolls (novel): Plot

-In 1945, beautiful ingenue Anne Welles moves to New York City to escape the ennui of her Massachusetts hometown.
+In 1945 beautiful ingénue Anne Welles moves to New York City to escape the ennui of her Massachusetts hometown.
 She finds work as a secretary to Henry Bellamy, an entertainment lawyer, and befriends Neely O'Hara, an ebullient vaudevillian and aspiring stage actress.
-Henry's employee, Lyon Burke, returns to the agency after World War II, and Anne quickly falls in love with him despite Henry's warning her not to.
-Meanwhile, Anne goes on some dates with a small-time salesman named Allen Cooper.
-Allen suddenly reveals that he is a millionaire, pretending to be a regular guy in order to make sure Anne's feelings are genuine.
-He proposes to Anne, and their love story becomes a media sensation.
+Henry's employee, Lyon Burke, returns to the agency after World War II, and Anne quickly falls in love with him despite Henry's warning.
+Meanwhile Anne goes on some dates with a small-time salesman named Allen Cooper.
+Allen suddenly reveals that he is a millionaire pretending to be a normal person in order to make sure Anne's feelings are genuine.
+He proposes to Anne and their love story becomes a media sensation.

 Anne befriends Helen Lawson, a brilliant, ruthless, unhappy Broadway legend.
-Neely is hired onto Helen's latest show, but Helen takes a dislike to Neely and minimizes her role.
+Neely is hired for Helen's latest show but Helen takes a dislike to her and minimizes her role.
 Anne uses her friendship with Lyon to secure Neely a bigger role, and Neely becomes a breakout star; Helen cruelly rejects Anne by revealing she was only interested in Anne's friendship for the chance at a sexual relationship with Allen's father.
 Anne also befriends Jennifer North, a kindhearted young actress famous for her attractive figure.

 On the night of the show's opening, Anne and Lyon consummate their feelings, and Anne and Allen break up.
 The production is a massive success.
 Neely enjoys a meteoric rise to fame and moves to California to begin a film career.
 Anne's mother dies and she returns to her hometown with Lyon, who wants to quit the agency, live in Anne's family home, and write novels.
 Though Anne loves Lyon deeply, she refuses to move back to Massachusetts.
 Lyon breaks up with Anne and moves to England to write, leaving Anne heartbroken.
 Though Anne takes years to move on, she eventually becomes a model for beauty products and starts dating the cosmetics company owner, the older, wealthy Kevin Gillmore.

-Meanwhile, Jennifer begins a relationship with the childish, sex-obsessed singer Tony Polar, but their romance is frequently interrupted by his domineering older sister, Miriam.
+Meanwhile Jennifer begins a relationship with the childish, sex-obsessed singer Tony Polar, but their romance is frequently interrupted by his domineering older sister, Miriam.
 Jennifer pressures Tony into marrying her and quickly falls pregnant.
-After reuniting with an increasingly unsympathetic Neely, who is in the midst of an affair, Jennifer becomes dependent on "dolls", amphetamines and barbiturates to calm her frayed nerves.
-Finally, Miriam reveals why she opposed Jennifer and Tony's relationship: Tony has developmental disabilities and the baby will likely inherit them.
+After reuniting with an increasingly unsympathetic Neely, who is in the midst of an affair, Jennifer becomes dependent on "dolls", amphetamines and barbiturates, to calm her frayed nerves.
+Finally Miriam reveals why she opposed Jennifer and Tony's relationship: Tony has developmental disabilities and the baby will likely inherit them.
 Devastated, Jennifer has an abortion and agrees to divorce Tony.
-Jennifer then moves to Europe and finds work in European arthouse films, which, owing to her nudity, are considered softcore pornography in the United States.
+Jennifer then moves to Europe and finds work in art house films, which, owing to her nudity, are considered softcore pornography in the United States.